Loan to Value (LTV)

 LTV Calculator

-You can find out what LTV you need by inputting the mortgage amount needed and property value or purchase price in the calculator.
+You can find out what LTV you have by inputting the mortgage amount needed and property value or purchase price in the calculator.

 This calculator is for illustrative purposes only.